Leapfrog development: Development impact fees

 The cost of extending infrastructure can be exorbitant, so many places like Phoenix issued development impact fees.
-Developers would subject to these fees if they built new communities distant from the city.
+Developers would be subject to these fees if they built new communities distant from the city.
 The additional expense discouraged leapfrog developments and removed at least part of the hefty financial burden the city bore by extending infrastructure for these developments.

 Developers and those opposed to the development impact fees argued that these fees would hurt the home buyers by increasing the cost of properties.
 Additionally, they argued that the fees could hurt lower-income families due to rising rents and delays in the construction of new affordable housing units.
 Another concern was that impact fees would cause people, businesses, and the associated tax revenue to move to areas without development impact fees.

 However, results of an Arizona task force show that the impact fees would not have a significant effect on homeowners.
 Impact fees were unlikely to drastically increase home prices, "with a $3,000 fee the increase in the monthly mortgage payment for a 30-year level payments loan at 10 percent would be $52.70."
-The only instance in which homeowners and low-income families would be negatively affected would be a situation in which the impact fees increased drastically. but this scenario is judged as unlikely to occur.
+The only instance in which homeowners and low-income families would be negatively affected would be a situation in which the impact fees increased drastically.
+But this scenario is judged as unlikely to occur.

 Phoenix decided to suspend these development impact fees in a section of the city due to fear that several commercial developments would leave and opt to develop elsewhere.